iganeshk/alfred-totp/README.md

 `$ brew install oauthtool`

-Then insert your totp codes into the macOS keychain `atotp.keychain` like so:
+Then insert your totp codes into the macOS keychain `alfred-totp.keychain` like so:

 ```
 $ security -i
-> create-keychain atotp.keychain
+> create-keychain alfred-totp.keychain
-> set-keychain-settings atotp.keychain
+> set-keychain-settings alfred-totp.keychain
-> add-generic-password -a atotp -s "Name of service" -w "TOTP CODE" atotp.keychain
+> add-generic-password -a alfred-totp -s "Name of service" -w "TOTP CODE" alfred-totp.keychain
 > # repeat above command as needed, crtl-c to quit.
 ```